JFriendship/Movie-Recommendation-System/README.md

 ## Overview
-This is a movie recommendation system that is designed to serve fast and relevant movie recommendations to users using Item-Based Collaborative Filtering (IBCF).
+This is a movie recommendation system that is designed to serve fast and relevant movie recommendations to users using Content-Based Filtering (CBF).
 This project uses the MovieLens Latest Small dataset and the movie suggestions are based on user ratings and item similarity that is stored in a PostgreSQL database.

 ## Dataset